-While humans who eat meat are technically omnivores, not carnivores—the human body does require plant-based nutrition as part of a well-balanced diet to receive ideal nutrition intake—some bodybuilders pursue extreme diet plans that wipe out fruits and vegetables entirely.
-In this sense, meat-eating bodybuilders can actually eat diets that are totally the opposite of the plant-based diets the vegan bodybuilding community and other vegan athletes eat.
+While humans who eat meat are technically omnivores, not carnivores—the human body does require plant-based nutrition as part of a well-balanced diet to receive ideal nutrition intake—some bodybuilders pursue extreme diet plans that wipe out fruits and vegetables entirely, and focus greatly on certain factors such as grams of protein.
+In this sense, meat-eating bodybuilders can actually eat diets that are totally the opposite of the plant-based diet that the vegan bodybuilding community and other vegan athletes eat.

 Every bodybuilder is different, but if you take on the entire bodybuilding community as a whole and separate out the red meat eaters from vegetarians and those on a strict vegan diet, you’ll find a grossly disproportionate amount of animal protein and amino acids being consumed by the meat eaters.
 There’s a fear of carbohydrates that drives many meat eaters to extremes and the results can be devastating on the body.

 From heart disease to chronic abdominal pain and even cosmetic issues like acne and bad breath, too much meat is a recipe for discomfort, bad health, and even death.
 Combine this with extremely unhealthy doping regimens and stimulant usage and it’s no wonder big-name, meat-eating bodybuilders like Mike Matarazzo end up dead at an early age.